 - Deposit minimum.

 - Maximum bonus amount.

 - Play through (rollover) requirements.

 Every online sportsbook will list a ‘minimum deposit’ that must be met in order to trigger the bonus or free bet.
 A lot of the time that ‘minimum deposit’ will just be the minimum deposit that the sportsbooks accepts (often around $20), but in some cases the minimum deposit will be much higher and you will have to deposit at least that amount to trigger the bonus.
-For example, at Bookmaker.eu you must deposit at least $300 to qualify for their 15% matching bonus.
+For example, at Bookmaker.eu you must deposit at least $100 to qualify for their 100% up to $500 crypto deposit bonus.